JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 The r-plane family of surfaces are described by (1-102), (10-12), (01-12), (-110-2), (-101-2) and (0-11-2).
 The equivalent Miller index descriptions are (1-12), (102), (012), (-11-2), (-10-2) and (0-1-2).
-In this case the (1-12) surface was used with a layer azimuthal angle of 90 :superscript:`o`.
+In this case, the (1-12) surface was used with a layer azimuthal angle of 90 :superscript:`o`.
 The *Layer editor* for this surface is shown below which shows the c-axis of the crystal lying in the XZ plane of the laboratory coordinate system as described in the paper.
-Again the *Global azimuthal angle* can be used to rotate the whole system relative the laboratory Z-axis.
+Again the *Global azimuthal angle* can be used to rotate the whole system relative to the laboratory Z-axis.

 .. _fig-sapphire-r-layer-editor: